Funny enough, the rule is to avoid it in the first place.

 If you’re going too fast, obviously you’re not going to have enough time to use any defensive maneuvers to avoid any objects in the roadway.

 Number two dovetails into that first rule, which is you need to increase your vision as much as possible.

-So, what the experts recommend is when you’re going into a blind curve, you want to go as wide as possible to give yourself as large of a field of vision as possible, so you can see what’s on the roadway ahead of you in your lane.
+What the experts recommend is when you’re going into a blind curve, you want to go as wide as possible to give yourself as large of a field of vision as possible, so you can see what’s on the roadway ahead of you in your lane.

-Again, toward the second general rule which is maximizing your field of vision going into the curve and getting as broad as you can as you’re entering the curve, they suggest using the full width of the roads.
+Again, toward the second general rule, which is maximizing your field of vision going into the curve and getting as broad as you can as you’re entering the curve, they suggest using the full width of the roads.

 So again, I hope these will help you, give you a little bit of a quick refresher as you’re entering turns.